augustinh22/msc_markdown/source/05_Discussion.md

 - difficulties with shallow water due to high spectral variability [@tulbureSurfaceWaterExtent2016] -- also sometimes shallow water or smaller waterways may not be visible (e.g. under vegetation)

+- big EO data
+- scalable -- perhaps add some sort of benchmark

+Current setups of reproducible research for \ac{EO} data cubes require significant time and financial investment, which generally limits them to larger institutions.
+The importance of reproducible, transferable, interoperable, automated and repeatable workflows to process, handle and analyse massive \ac{EO} data is becoming more apparent in a now data-rich world.
+With so much big data, it makes sense to avoid application-specific data (pre-)processing, which contradicts many big data principles.

 ## Benchmarks
 - Report time of daily updates, and estimate average time needed per granule.
   - download